 In March, YouTube Music and YouTube Premium was introduced in the country.
-While the YouTube Music is free but will be supported by ads, consumers can opt for ad-free version that costs Rs 99 per month.
-The YouTube Premium costs Rs 129 a month.
+YouTube Music is free but it will be supported by ads.
+Consumers have an option to opt for ad-free version that costs Rs 99 per month, or they can choose YouTube Premium for Rs 129 a month.
 Both the two new services are part of Google Play Music and Google Play Movies.

-Google also offered a free three-month trial for the YouTube Premium for consumers, and if you use own a Galaxy S10, you can enjoy YouTube Premium for free till four months.
+Google also offered a free three-month trial for the consumers, If you are a Galaxy S10 owner, you can enjoy YouTube Premium for four months.

-With the YouTube Music, consumers can access a diverse library of music but with ads, but there are no ads in the premium version.
-The YouTube Premium also allows users to stream videos in the background, even if your phone is locked.
+YouTube Music has a diverse library of music.
+The YouTube Premium also allows users to stream videos in the background even if the phone is locked.